Frequently Asked Questions

 The museum has large collections of art, design, handicrafts, silver, glass and faience, folk art, church art, furniture and interiors, in addition to other cultural and historical objects.
 We have a considerable collection of Nøsttangen glass.
 We research the museum's collections, our historic parks and gardens, our open-air museums and our pleasure gardens.

-The museum at Marienlyst with the Museum building and neoclassical park, the Lychepaviljon with the Permanent Gallery and a Japanese garden, the pleasure farm Marienlyst with a historic garden, and the open-air museum Hallingtunet, a village garden with buildings from Hallingdal.
+The museum at Marienlyst with the Arbo building and neoclassical park, the Lychepaviljongen with the Det Faste Galleri and a Japanese garden, the Marienlyst pleasure farm with a historic garden, and the open-air museum Hallingtunet, a village garden with buildings from Hallingdal.

-Gulskogen manor, a listed pleasure garden with a large park from the end of the 18th century
+Gulskogen farm, a protected pleasure farm complex with a large park from the late 18th century

-Austad manor, a protected pleasure garden from the beginning of the 19th century
+Austad farm, a listed pleasure farm from the early 19th century

-The open-air museum on Bragernesåsen, with a number of village gardens and buildings from all over Buskerud
+The open-air museum at Bragernesåsen, with a number of village farms and buildings from all over Buskerud

-The museum building from 1928-1930 was built as a museum by architect Christian Fredrik Arbo.
+The Arbo Building from 1928-1930 was built as a museum by architect Christian Fredrik Arbo.

 What is the history of the white pleasure yard?